All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 As cocaine is a very addictive substance and is known for causing psychological dependence.

 Many people continue to abuse cocaine as they want to overcome the negative effects of usage.

 This ultimately leads to a pattern of binging and can place an individual’s physical and mental health in extreme danger.

 If you are searching for a cocaine rehab in Essex, contact our team today to begin the admissions process.

 Heroin is a powerful opiate that can cause addiction very quickly.

 It is also very easy to overdose from heroin and injecting the substance can be fatal.

 Sharing needles can carry the risk of catching serious diseases such as hepatitis B, hepatitis C and HIV.

-Those who have been regularly consuming heroin build up a tolerance.
+Those who have been regularly consuming heroin will build up a high tolerance.

 If they don’t take the substance regularly and develop withdrawal symptoms, their next dose could kill them as their tolerance drops.